pcabrales/prototwin-pet/README.md

 6. [Config files](/config-main)

 ## Images 🖼️
-- Sample slices comparing the treatment plan and the actual delivered, ground truth dosages, as well as the the estimated and the ground truth dosages for a given PET
+- Sample slices comparing the treatment plan and the actual delivered, ground truth dosages, as well as the estimated and the ground truth dosages for a given PET
 - Histograms of the errors in the predicted patient deviations
 - Training and validation losses vs number of epochs